Last Updated on

 Written by Lisa from Fjords & Beaches

-Where to stay on a budget?
+Where to stay on a budget in Aurland

-In the Flåm/Aurland area there are several hotels, hostels and camping grounds- something to fit all budgets!
+In the Flåm/Aurland area, there are several hotels, hostels and camping grounds- something to fit all budgets!
 You will find lots of options, but I’ll let you in on where my heart belongs.